Infrastructure, Cost Optimization, Apache Kafka

 Managed Service Considerations

-Managed Kafka services like Amazon MSK and Confluent Cloud handle some optimizations automatically:
+Managed Kafka services handle some optimizations automatically:

 However, you still control consumer deployment and topic configuration, making zone-awareness essential even with managed services.
+Tools like Conduktor help monitor and optimize these deployments across any Kafka infrastructure.

 Cost Modeling and Planning